Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LCZehy3T6ck.md

 ### Transcript

-> toggle between foundation heights, i guess this is a ui thing yeah so you can kind of do this now with the, if you hold e when you have, stuff this is also like should this also be marked as done maybe, whatever i'm not the one who does this
+> toggle between foundation heights, I guess this is a ui thing yeah so you can kind of do this now with the, if you hold e when you have, stuff this is also like should this also be marked as done maybe, whatever I'm not the one who does this